-The following view has, however, been expressed within the Subcommittee:
+The following view has been expressed:

 Based on paragraph 42.40 of the OECD Commentary on Article 5, in our view, the OECD perspective-of-the-supplier interpretation is produced when interpreting the meaning of the expression "same project" and not when dealing with the meaning of "connected project" (paragraph 42.41).
 The following modification is therefore proposed in paragraph 12.1: "As Article 5(3)(b) deals with the furnishing of services by an enterprise, the issue of whether the activities are performed "for the same or a connected project" should be considered from the perspective of the enterprise that furnishes the services and not from the perspective of the customer."